-Placement must be determined by the Committee on Special Education.
-Prereauisite: None interaction among rocks, minerals, water, air and living organisms.
+Course Description: This course allows classified students to study the Earth as a complex system involving interaction among rocks, minerals, water, air and living organisms.
 The basic principles of astronomy, geology, meteorology, and oceanography-related processes are reviewed in detail.
 These concepts are developed through appropriate laboratory exercises.
-A laboratory performance test is part of the June Regents. \This class requires an attached lab.\
+A laboratory performance test is part of the June Regents.